-- A. Permitted principal uses: - (1) Multistoried senior citizen apartments. - (2) Municipal buildings and grounds. - (3) Temporary buildings for uses incidental to construction work, provided that such buildings are removed upon completion or abandonment of the construction work. - B. Required accessory uses: - Off-street parking: one (1) parking space per two (2) dwelling units.
+- A. Permitted principal uses: - (1) Multistoried, senior citizen housing which is subsidized in accordance with state or federal programs, or which is otherwise marketed at a price which makes it affordable to lower income families. - (2) Municipal buildings and grounds. - (3) Temporary buildings for uses incidental to construction work, provided that such buildings are removed upon completion or abandonment of the construction work. - B. Required accessory uses: - (1) Off-street parking: one (1) parking space per two (2) dwelling units.
 Off-street parking may be located in any front, side or rear yard area, provided that such parking is not closer than fifteen (15) feet to any property line. - C. Permitted accessory uses: - (1) Signs, in accordance with Article XXV of this chapter. - (2) Fences, in accordance with Article XXIII of this chapter. - (3) Television antennas not exceeding fifteen (15) feet in height from the roof of the main structure and subject to other restrictions as noted in Article IV of this chapter. - (4) Other customary accessory uses and structures which are clearly incidental to the principal structure and use. - (5) Active and passive recreational facilities. - § 145-64.
 Maximum density and special development requirements. - A. Maximum density: fifty (50) dwelling units per acre. - B. The developer and nonprofit sponsor shall qualify under the rules and regulations of the New Jersey supplemented (7) and the provisions of the Limited Dividend Nonprofit Housing Corporation or Association Law, Chapter 184 of the Laws of 1949, as amended and supplemented.(8) - C. To be eligible for occupancy in a senior citizen project, an individual must be at least sixty (60) years of age or over. - D. All properties and uses shall be subject to the general provisions under Article IV.